MagicDuck/grug-far.nvim/README.md

 Some situations require the power of arbitrary code executed for each search to determine the proper replacements.
 In those cases, you can use the `Swap Replacement Interpreter` action to switch to a desired replacement interpreter, such as `lua` or `vimscript`.
-For example with the `lua` interpreter, this will allow you to write multi-line lua code, essentially the body of a lua function, in the `Replace:` input.
+For example, with the `lua` interpreter, this will allow you to write multi-line lua code, essentially the body of a lua function, in the `Replace:` input.

 You can use `match` to refer to each match and need to `return` the value you want to be the replacement.